 “Raise societal awareness of behavior to prevent a further rise in the prevalence of metabolic diseases in future generations..”

-then earn it!
+then EARN IT!
 Design and implement HUMAN studies to test what’s already known from epigenetic inheritance animal studies per Experience-induced transgenerational programming of neuronal structure and functions.
+Don’t disguise beliefs with the label of science.

 http://jme.endocrinology-journals.org/content/early/2017/12/04/JME-17-0189.full.pdf “DNA methylation in epigenetic inheritance of metabolic diseases through the male germ line”